ErpNetDocs/tech/advanced/string-interpolation/expression-types/entity.md

 '#Error: Entity object '1cbbe47c-2f54-4fcf-be46-7eb7c5a139e8' not found#'
 ```

 The error handling when passing invalid reference still applies.
-The evaluation will return an error.
+The evaluation will return an **error**.

 ```cs
 // Input